sandialabs/scot/docs/source/why.rst

 Why SCOT?
 =========
-Lets see why SCOT is so popular...
+Let's see why SCOT is so popular...

 Philosophy
 ^^^^^^^^^^

-When Sandia’s IR team was looking for a system to capture our work product, we had a great deal of experience with other products.
-We had tried RT, and its IR extensions, TRAC and Remedy.
-We also worked with several large SEIMS.
-All of these tools failed to be adopted by the team for various reasons.
-For some the complexity of the tool prevented an already overloaded team from utilizing it.
-For other tools, there was a mismatch between how the tool wanted the team to work and the reality of how our IR process worked.
-From these frustrations SCOT was developed to these principles:
+When Sandia’s IR team was looking for a system to capture its work product, they already had a great deal of experience with existing products.
+RT and its IR extensions, TRAC and Remedy were products that had been tested, along with several large SEIMS.
+For various reasons, none of these tools were adopted by the team.
+For some, the complexity of the tool prevented an already overloaded team from utilizing it.
+For others, there was a mismatch between what would be required of the team in order to use it and the reality of how the current IR process worked.
+From these frustrations and to fill the IR team’s need, SCOT was developed with these principles in mind:

-  * SCOT should be require minimal training to use and understand.
+  * SCOT should require minimal training to use and understand
-  * SCOT should always aim to improve the effectiveness and efficiency of the IR analyst.
+  * SCOT should aim to always improve the effectiveness and efficiency of the IR analyst

 Why Use SCOT
 ^^^^^^^^^^^^